jmargatan/cloudflare-ddns-updater/README.md

 Cloudflare Dynamic DNS (DDNS) Updater
 ===

-Periodically checks the WAN IP address of this device by calling [myip.dnsomatic.com](http://myip.dnsomatic.com/) and submit the change to the provided Cloudflare zone and DNS record, if necessary.
+Periodically checks the WAN IP address of this device by calling [a WAN IP echo server](https://ipinfo.io/ip) and submit the change to the provided Cloudflare zone and DNS record, if necessary.

 Cloudflare API:
 `https://api.cloudflare.com/client/v4/zones/:zone_id/dns_records/:dns_record_id`